Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Schedule Analysis

-- When the Buckeyes defeated the Indiana Hoosiers (No. 2 in the AP's Top 25) on March 4 by a score of 79-75, it was their signature win of the season so far.
+- On March 4, the Buckeyes captured their signature win of the season, a 79-75 victory over the Indiana Hoosiers, who rank No. 2 in the AP's Top 25.

-- The Buckeyes have nine wins over Quadrant 1 opponents, tied for the 10th-most in Division 1.
+- The Buckeyes have tied for the ninth-most Quadrant 1 victories in the country (nine).

-- Ohio State has tied for the 20th-most Quadrant 2 wins in the country (six).
+- Ohio State has tied for the 21st-most Quadrant 2 wins in the country (six).

 Ohio State 2022-23 Best Wins